 Silence

 I stood on the beach at Newborough, on Anglesey, on a grey afternoon.
 We had been there as a family many times.
 The beach has its own micro-climate, caused by the passage of the water through the Menai Staits and the presence of Snowdonia, looming behind Caernarvon, where clouds bubble up as the heat rises from the mountains.
-The beach is wide and curved and when the tide goes out, you can walk across to a small island where there stood a lighthouse and is now a nature reserve.
+The beach is wide and curved and, when the tide goes out, you can walk across to a small island where there stood a lighthouse and is now a nature reserve.
 On the other side of this tidal isthmus is an even wider curve of sand that tends to be much quieter, with fewer dog walkers and families.
 The sand is hard and compacted when the tide goes out, and the undulations of the beach’s topography forms pools that slowly drain, leaving islands and then expanses of rippled sand.
 I have been there in all seasons, with high tide and low, with the wind whipping sand off the dunes and the kite-surfers zooming along the waves, with a soft rain falling, and with the sun glittering from the surface of the sea.
 I have recorded my young daughter shouting “splish, splash” as she jumped over the small waves as they came in, holding on to my hand.
 I have walked here with my wife, both bundled up against the cold, my ears envying her woollen hat.

 6. Sea and Sand and Stones